-At the start of 2018, I became the lead of Kenway’s Cultural and Financial Stewardship organization.
+At the start of 2018, I became the lead of Kenway’s Human Resources organization.
 To say I was excited is an understatement.
 As one of the first people to join Kenway, I have seen, firsthand, the creation of our culture.
-To now be leading the organization whose objective is to uphold, maintain and enhance that culture is an honor, and a bit intimidating.
+To now be leading the organization whose objective is to uphold, maintain and enhance that culture was an honor, and a bit intimidating.

 Those of you who have read Kenway’s blogs or newsletters know that at the heart of our culture are our Guiding Principles.
 We often refer to them as the beacon of our culture, used to guide us when having all the tough conversations and making all the tough decisions that come with running any business.
 I knew that to be successful in this new organization, I needed to become even more familiar than I already was with this set of principles and their use throughout Kenway.

 The first step for me was to speak in as many forums and to as many people as I could, about our Guiding Principles and employees’ feelings towards them.
 As I started this journey, one of the first things I noticed was that some of our newer employees found our principles to be “scary” or “intimidating.”
 In digging further, the fear was most often rooted in the feeling that if they “violated” one of the principles, there was going to be a perception that they were a bad person.
 Some conversations needed to take place to soften the misconceptions around the Guiding Principles while maintaining their standards.

 As I thought about how to address this misconception, something my husband did within our own household came to mind.
 This past summer, my husband created a list of “Summer Rules” for our children and taped it to our refrigerator.
 These can be thought of as our household Guiding Principles.
 With two young children, I can say that not a single day goes by without some violation of these rules.
 Sometimes the violations are small and sometimes they are large, but never does that mean my children are bad people — they are amazing.